 - It has more details for a critical presentation

-- Manufacturing engineers should produce the PFD
+- Industrial engineers should produce the PFD

 - First, log the major work process, add the detailed task, and include rework and repair steps.